 - 1 teaspoon vanilla extract

-- 1 ripe overripe brown banana (the more brown spots on the banana, the sweeter it will taste)
+- 1 overripe, brown banana (the more brown spots on the banana, the sweeter it will taste)

 Instructions

-- Preheat the oven to 350°F. Lightly grease a 9-inch by 5-inch loaf pan with butter or vegetable oil.
+- Preheat the oven to 350°F. Lightly grease a 9-inch by 5-inch loaf pan and set aside.

 - In a large mixing bowl, whisk together the flour, baking soda, baking powder, salt and cinnamon.
 Set aside.